What is it like to move to and live in Berlin?

 “Berlin is extremely diverse and attracts people from all over the world.
 It’s really common for me to walk down the street and hear a lot of different languages.

 English is widely spoken here, too, so I usually don’t have a problem if I need something that my poor understanding of German can’t explain.

-There are also a LOT of online resources for expats who are considering moving here.
+There are also a LOT of online resources for expats who are considering moving to Berlin.
 I’ll mention those down at the bottom of this post.

-You will find a lot of international / expat groups and places all over Berlin.
+You will find a lot of international / expat groups and places all over the city.
 From yoga studios and recreational groups to foreign doctors.
 This makes building a life in Berlin a lot easier!”